wagslane/blog/content/posts/developers-learn-to-say-no.md

 ## Say "no" to functionality that belongs in another team's codebase

-At larger companies, it's often the case the different teams manage different services and pieces of the company's IT infrastructure.
+At larger companies, it's often the case that different teams manage different services and pieces of the company's IT infrastructure.
 When a new feature needs to be added, the product team may not know which engineering team(s) should be working on it.
 As the engineers get together to discuss, again, it can be tempting to volunteer for the feature, maybe your team even has extra bandwidth and the other teams are swamped!
 It's okay to step in and help, but only if doing so also happens to result in a sane technical architecture.
 Let's look at an example.

 * Team A is in charge of the "outgoing emails" service
 * Your team, team B, is in charge of the "users" service
-* Team A is super busy, and product needs new email sequence features
+* Team A is super busy, and the product team needs new email sequence features

 If team "A" weren't so busy, they would be building the new email sequences, but they *are* busy, so you decide to volunteer your team - after all, the "users" service is stable and your team has the bandwidth for the work.
 Additionally, you decide that your team doesn't have the domain expertise to make changes to the "outgoing emails" service, so you'll just add some new dependencies and get the "users" service to send those email sequences.

 The problem with this reasoning is that it creates a sub-par technical architecture.
-You made a bad technical decision in order to speed things up in the short term.
+You made a bad technical decision to speed things up in the short term.
 Almost certainly, sometime in the future, someone is going to have to move all that logic back into the part of the system that it belongs in for one reason or another.

 ## Say "no" to application-specific requests in your shared libraries

-I think it is *really good* code architecture practice for developers to maintain some kind of shared library.
+I think it is *really good* architecture practice for developers to maintain some kind of shared library.
 When you only work on application code, it can be hard to understand why it's important to separate concerns properly.
-For example, if your React webapp needs to make API calls to a backend server, why not just do an inline [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)?
+For example, if your React app needs to make API calls to a backend server, why not just do an inline [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)?

 After working on a codebase that is shared by many applications, you will begin to have a better understanding of why it's important to keep application-specific concerns out of shared libraries.